onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-11-14-2025.md

 * Investigate root cause of sealing lag [IN PROGRESS]
 * Collectors submit votes for root block for spork bootstrapping [IN PROGRESS]
 * Building blocks for Collection Nodes Decentralization [IN PROGRESS]
-* Migrate EN version beacon to Dyn.
-Prot.
-State [Not Started]
-* Concurrent Transaction execution [Not Started]
-* Downgrade historical node hardware [Not Started]
+* Downgrade historical node hardware [IN PROGRESS]

 **Done last sprint**